CeltArctic Home

 The individual members of the group bring with them a variety of influences and talents, giving Ceilidh Friends a wide-ranging repertoire and the ability to move in many musical directions, as well as creating a unique, always unpredictable sound.

-Dawn Lacey, a prairie poet who brings folk, country and gospel influences to the group, is nearing completion of a solo musical and visual DVD.
-Steve Lacey names a wide variety of influences from Händel to Stan Rogers.
+Photo taken by Lucy Pelletier Dawn Lacey, a prairie poet who brings folk, country and gospel influences to the group.
+Her solo repertoire is impressive and caters to young and old.
+She released the North's first solo musical and visual DVD.
+Photo taken by Caitlin Lacey Photo taken by Lucy Pelletier Steve Lacey names a wide variety of influences from Händel to Stan Rogers.
 He has released a solo album, which features some of his own compositions.
+He is also a member of the famous Yellowknife group, the Gumboots.

 A Short Biography...